 Be ready to provide effective 24/7 IT support to quickly handle emerging issues and have a detailed action-plan at hand.

-It is crucial to keep all the staff members aware of the best cybersecurity practices.
-You can do this by mailing out recommendations to them or conduct an all-hands meeting to provide critical information on how to stay safe and sound.
+It is crucial to keep all the remote workers aware of the best cyber security practices.
+You can do this by mailing out security tips and recommendations to them or conduct an all-hands meeting to provide critical information on how to stay safe and sound.